DSoftTechnology/ADS-FDA-Pool3/README.md

 ###l) Unit Tests

 * Created automated tests to verify all user-facing functionality
-* Test Plan finalized on TBD 2015
+* Test Plan finalized on 25 June 2015
 * Testing team session planned for Friday, 26 June 2015 using multiple mobile devices and various operating systems with users unfamiliar with system and development.

 ###m) Configuration Management